TomasHubelbauer/agendum/README.md

 #### Features

 - [ ] Add support for syncing with custom BE instances - locally encrypted using the crypto API and sent
-- [ ] Implement adding a forgotten task to the Archived tab, probably by adding a Add to Archived editor button when in archive
 - [ ] Support attaching audio/video recordings as attachments / inline elements
 - [ ] Check for attachment size and kick or resize (image, video?) attachments that are too big
 - [ ] Implement drag & drop on the items
-- [ ] Implement editing item contents - recall item in rich editor?
+- [ ] Implement editing item contents - modal with the editor
 - [ ] Implement task hierarchy using `net-tree`
-- [ ] Add support for item tags once net-tree is in
+- [ ] Add support for item tags
 - [ ] Add support for reminders using desktop notifications for upcoming tasks
 - [ ] Allow dismissing the editor hints for emoji keyboard and rich editor toggle separately
-- [ ] Implement sharing a task or multiple by constructing a URL with pre-seeded database - warn on URL length limit
-- [ ] Allow editing the text inline upon click without the `prompt`
+- [ ] Allow editing the title using an inline input with Enter keypress handler and a Save button
-- [ ] Consider support for recurrent tasks by "archival behavior": delete, archive, clone (with bump for the not-before date)
+- [ ] Implement the graft resolution behavior which creates the same task again on the next day (for now)
-- [ ] Group the archived tab by archival date & reconsider ordering of items on it - drop or support?
+- [ ] Group the archived tab by archival date and make sure moving works within the groups and jumps between the groups as well
 - [ ] Implement attaching image or non-image files as attachments, not only inline
 - [ ] Implement recognizing links anywhere in the description plain text not only whole-line links and storing them as link spans/blocks
   - [ ] Display preview for image links
+- [ ] Allow sourcing tasks from other places than storage (e.g.: GitHub issues) but mark references as resolved etc. in the storage
+- [ ] Implement moving the items with Not After into its own tab, something like Expired or Missed

 #### In Progress

-- [ ] Implement time comparison in Scheduled tab as well as the Not Before advanced field in the editor
-- [ ] Hook up the advanced options controls underneath the editor
+- [ ] Hook up the Archive button in the editor when in the Archived tab

 #### Improvements